Dissociating Decodability and Causal Use in Bracket-Sequence Transformers: Discussion

 \section{Discussion}

 We study the relationship between decodability and causal importance in transformer representations, within a controlled setting containing explicit hierarchy.
 We find depth and distance to be decodable early and positively correlated OOD, yet ablating their probe-aligned subspaces has near-zero effect.
 Top-of-stack identity behaves differently: its attention probe is lossless under distribution shift, and masking the single attention edge collapses task performance.
 Activation patching further establishes that the top-of-stack attention mechanism is not only causally necessary, but its recovery is sufficient for task success.
 These results make clear the importance of dissociating between decodability and causality in transformers and other neural networks.
+We also stress that our analysis goes beyond correlational diagnostics, since output-facing tools such as the logit lens \citep{nostalgebraist2020logitlens} can show a variable is readable at a layer, but only our ablations and attention knockouts establish that it is causally necessary for the prediction.

-Significantly, our conclusions are limited by the model scale studied here and the Dyck language domain.
-A templated natural language pilot (Appendix~\ref{app:nl-pilot}) replicates all three findings in a controlled English setting, which suggests the dissociation is not an artifact of synthetic grammars.
-Whether similar dissociations appear in larger models or richer natural language settings is left to future work.
+Our study has some limitations.
+First, all models here are 2-layer, 1-head transformers, and whether the same dissociation holds in scaled models is untested.
+Second, both the Dyck strings and our natural-language pilot (Section~\ref{sec:causality}) are retrieval-based tasks whose success is determined by a single matching token, which could potentially favor sparse attention routing over distributed computation.
+For this reason, tasks requiring the compositional integration of several latent variables could show a weaker dissociation.
+We leave both of these to future work.